“When we learn how to become resilient, we learn how to embrace the beautifully broad spectrum of the human experience.”

 You know the coolest part of building capacity, depth, and resiliency?
 The ability to be empathetic towards others, encourage them, and show them they too can get through anything.

 The pain sucks, the trauma sucks, the falling down part sucks.
 I’m not going to lie about that, it SUCKS!
 But on the other hand, it’s a gift that keeps on giving.
-It’s a gift that allows us to always grow and build ourselves.
+It’s a gift that allows us to always grow and build ourselves, and help others.